We had a snarky blurb of a post up since Friday and we figured, hey, no need to be snarky!

-If so, we want you to not feel bad about this.
+If that’s you, we want you to not feel bad about this.

 There’s likely only one of these two reasons why this has happened, and neither one of them is your fault.